jjg/jsfs/docs/journal.md

 I've established something of a pattern for invoking the verbs.
 I'm passing the `jnode` and the `res` object in to all verbs, and the `req` as well for verbs that will consume data from the client (`POST`, `PUT`, etc).
 Each verb will be responsible for handling exceptions and setting the HTTP status if something weird happens while they're in control.
 This feels heavy-handed, and is going to make writing tests harder, but it will work and should make streaming data easier.

 Server is handling it's first requests tonight.
 It's just a `HEAD` request, and the results are pretty much rigged, but it at least demonstrates the verb calling pattern.
 There's no automated test for the `head` module yet, I'll leave that for another time when I have more energy.

+I've also added two new verbs (`MOVE`, `COPY`) which will be used to implement zero-op data copying (essentially adding a new inode pointing to existing blocks).
+This is going to be like `EXECUTE` in that we'll come up with some way to trigger these using "normal" HTTP verbs with some header/etc. for clients that can't specify non-standard verbs.

+I've made breaking changes to the format of the `jnode` JSON.
+I think this is the right thing to do, but I'll have to add support for backward-compatability to live-up to the commitments I've set earlier.
+I think this will simply be a matter of additional logic in the `Jnode.Load()` method to detect pre-v5 `inode`s and mapping them into v5 `jnode`s in memory.
+This way they are simply left untouched for read operations and will be upgraded automatically during writes.

 ## 12262024